CortezGuitar/subj-notes/README.md

 ### `node & npm`

 You must have node and npm installed.
-Can get both via link https://nodejs.org/uk/
+Can get both via https://nodejs.org/uk/

 ### `npm install`